DZ521111/HLS-Vivado-Brain-Tumor-Detection-Optimization/README.md

 <!-- ## Issues and Challenges

 1. **High Latency in Initial Models**: The initial model's latency was very high, ranging up to 3,458,344 cycles, which required significant optimization.
-2. **Resource Utilization**: Efficient utilizations of BRAM and DSP resources was necessary to meet hardware constraints while optimizing latency.
+2. **Resource Utilization**: Efficient utilization of BRAM and DSP resources was necessary to meet hardware constraints while optimizing latency.
 3. **Clock Constraints**: Ensuring timing constraints were met with a targeted clock period of 10 ns, which required careful pipelining and optimization. -->

 ## Issues and Challenges with HLS4ML